openEHR/specifications-ITS-REST/specifications/docs/overview/Requests_and_responses.md

 In case no `Prefer` header is present in request, the default response policy is `return=minimal`.

 Another preference is related to following and resolving OBJECT_REF identifiers.
-Under some circumstances a client MAY indicate that prefers response containing full or partial resource representation instead of references to resources using OBJECT_REF.
+Under some circumstances a client MAY indicate that it prefers response containing full or partial resource representation instead of references to resources using OBJECT_REF.
 A typical case is a list of COMPOSITIONs part of an EHR, which, strictly following RM specification, should always return list of OBJECT_REF, but sometimes clients prefers to get COMPOSITIONs.
 Services that have this capability implemented SHOULD accept and honor `Prefer: resolve_refs` request header.

 ```http